Ravincroft's Retribution - 1. Leaving Home

 ‘Are you sure it’s even dead, Ren?’
 Lia asked.

 ‘I don’t know yet.’
 Ren reached the body and touched it gently.
 The body was still warm and blood pooled around its head.
-‘It’s dead and not that long ago either.
+‘It’s dead but not that long ago.
 I must check and see if it has a joey.’
 Ren moved around to the front of the body.

 ‘Do you still have the number of the Wildlife hotline, Jayden?’